From people’s housing preferences to the ways that we exhibit art,

 The office choreographs the interplay of design and

-popular culture to create projects that advance architectural thinking while
+pop culture to create projects that advance architectural thinking while

 being accessible to broad audiences.
 This approach includes developing intelligent